Julian-Moncarz/agent-optimizer-agent/README.md

 You are developing an AI scientist system.
 Currently, a lot of the work there is reading traces, noticing failure modes, then thinking of and testing patches.
 It seems plausible that current frontier LLMs (Eg Opus 4.5) could automate a substantial part of this.
 If you have a robust ground truth benchmark (even just the user saying "this output is bad because xyz", that should be enough to optimize an agentic system to do well on it.

+## Possible simple implimentation:
+- Just edit GEPA to be able to mod the full harness + workflow

 NOTE: This could be applied recursively?

 **α** = optimizer (given benchmark, optimize agent)